JoaquinStrusiat/Joaquinstrusiat/README.md

   <img align="right" top="500" height="300" width="400" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">

   <H3>About me</H3>
-  <p>I am a student of the university degree in programming at the National Technological Faculty in Argentina.
-I started developing front-end with some web applications and I am currently expanding my knowledge in back-end and data analysis by implementing servers with Rest-Api services and databases.</p>
+  <p>My name is Pablo Joaquin Strusiat, and I am a programming student at the National Technological University in Argentina.
+I started developing front-end with some web applications, and I am currently expanding my knowledge in data analysis and back-end by implementing Rest-API services and databases.</p>

   <h3>Technologies That I Know </h3>